KEEP US FAITHFUL IN SERVING YOU

 And trust that world we won for you to keep.”

-We recall other sad and beautiful poetry in a similar vein, like Rupert Brook’s The Soldier on the fated Dardanelles expedition
+We recall other sad and beautiful poetry in a similar vein, like Rupert Brooke’s The Soldier on the fated Dardanelles expedition, in which so many Australians and New Zealanders died:

 Shaped, made aware,